Location: Meet at the meet at Doublehead Trailhead on Thompson Road off of Route 113. Click here for a Google Map.

 Hikers should come prepared with weather-appropriate hiking gear (lots of layers, rain gear, and extra socks/shirts/hats/etc.), a packed lunch, and water, This hike can be strenuous—moderately steep stretches are intermixed with relatively flat sections—but anyone ages 12 and up are welcome.

-Although hikers may be familiar with the trails around Squam Lake during the summer, spring hiking in the region can provide a different perspective, and new appreciation, of the area.
 As a Squam Rangers hike, this program is aimed at more experienced hikers who are interested in completing all of trails in the Squam Lakes network.
-However, we encourage anyone interested in a spring excursion to join us on this guided hike, and get the opportunity to experience the natural beauty of the Lake during this season.
+However, we encourage anyone interested in an excursion to join us on this guided hike, and get the opportunity to experience the natural beauty of the Lake.
 In addition, there are a number of new and ongoing opportunities for members of the community to get involved in the conservation of the watershed.
 Participants will get to hear about the conservation work being done around Squam Lake, and ways that they can get involved in the coming months as they hike up to the summits.

 For more information, or to sign up for this guided hike, visit the SLA website (squamlakes.org) or contact the SLA directly (603-968-7336).
 The SLA also offers other guided hikes and environmental programs throughout the spring.
 These free programs, presented by the LRCC AmeriCorps members at the SLA, are open to the public and cover a variety of conservation related topics and recreational activities around the lake.
 The Squam Lakes Association is dedicated to conserving for public benefit the natural beauty, peaceful character and resources of the watershed.
 In collaboration with local and state partners the SLA promotes the protection, careful use and shared enjoyment of the lakes, mountains, forests, open spaces and wildlife of the Squam Lakes region.